fablabbcn/smartcitizen-data/tasks/README.md

 batch_session.run()
 ```

-## Tasks sequence

-The tasks will be run in the following order:

-- Load data (if needed)
-- Sanity checks, verifying that the `json` file contains all the necessary data
-- Pre-process data
-- Model data
-- Export

-## Possibilities
+## Functionality

 These tasks are intended to automatise data analysis tasks as the following:

 - Load, process and export data
-- Generate models and apply them, extracting metrics and comparing if they extrapolate to different set of sensors in different conditions
+- Generate models and apply them, extracting metrics and comparing if they extrapolate to different set of sensors in different datasets, without having to run extra code
 - Make plots for different metrics in an automatic way, and export their renders

 ## Json task description